 If you or a loved one suffered injuries as a result of another individual’s negligent actions, you may be entitled to compensation for damages.
-At Long & Long, we are dedicated to helping injured victims in Robertsdale fight for their legal rights.
+At Long & Long, we are dedicated to helping injured people in Robertsdale fight for their legal rights.
 Our team is ready to review the details of your accident and inform you of your legal options.

 What Is Personal Injury Law?

-Personal injury law, also known as tort law, allows victims who suffered injuries directly caused by someone else’s negligent actions to file a claim and seek compensation to help cover expenses related to their accidents.
+Personal injury law, also known as tort law, allows those who suffered injuries directly caused by someone else’s negligent actions to file a claim and seek compensation to help cover expenses related to their accidents.
 Cases such as vehicle accidents and slip and falls can be considered personal injury cases.

 Cases Our Firm Handles